CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 1. If you see any additional pop-up like, You have free **Azure Advisor recommendations!** Close the window to continue the lab.

-## Exercise 2: Enabling Microsoft Defender for Cloud
+## Exercise 2: Enabling Microsoft Defender for Cloud (Read Only)

+ >Note: Please note that we have already enabled the Microsoft Defencder for Cloud.
+As the data recommendations will take some time to reflect in portal after enabling the Microsoft Defender for Cloud.

 In this exercise, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.

-### Subscription upgrade and agents installation
+### Subscription upgrade and agents installation (Read Only)

 1. Type **Microsoft Defender for Cloud** in the search box on top of the **Azure Portal** and click to open it.